 Here are a few keyso you can make the best decision for your smile.

 Dental school programs alone don’t thoroughly cover how to straighten teeth or diagnose a misaligned jaw.
 This means that ultimately, your general dentist should refer you to an orthodontist if you need specialty care.

 Experience in Straightening Teeth and Fixing Bites

-Family dentists are experienced in treating tooth decay, gum disease, and more.
-However, you should only trust a licensed Grand Rapids orthodontist to move your teeth into proper alignment.
-Orthodontists correct bites and straighten teeth for a living, which means you can count on their experience to create the best treatment plan for you.
-A general dentist won’t have as much experience with straightening teeth to create the results you want.
+Orthodontists correct bites and straighten teeth for a living, which means you can count on their experience to choose the best form of orthodontic treatment for you.
+A general dentist, on the other hand, won’t have as much experience with straightening teeth specifically to create the results you want.